LivingTrust Mortgage posts N1.01 billion profit for 2025

 While the stock did not perform well in 2025, closing at N3.45 with a YTD loss of 21%, it has been impressive in 2026, showing a YTD gain of 55.4%.
 Yesterday, following the release of the 2025 unaudited results, the stock gained 9.8% intraday, closing at N5.36, up from its previous closing price of N4.88

-Investors might be right to expect an increase in dividends following its dividend trend.
+Investors might be right to expect an increase in dividend following its dividend trend.
 With EPS growing by 18.3% in 2025, the bank is likely to raise its payout.

 This could help sustain the rally observed in early 2026 throughout the remainder of the year.